Know Before You Go

 - Made-to-order entrées and casual dinner in the Lido

-- Dive In featuring hamburgers, hot dogs and a taco bar.
+- Dive In featuring hamburgers and hot dogs.

 - Late-night snack each night.

-- Canaletto, featuring classic Italian cuisine in a relaxed setting; and Slice, an upscale pizzeria poolside, is available on selected ships
+- Canaletto, featuring classic Italian cuisine in a relaxed setting

 Kosher meals are prepared off the ship in a kosher kitchen, frozen and brought to the table sealed in their original containers.
 There is no kosher kitchen on board, nor do we have kosher dishes, utensils, pots or pans on the ship.
 Cooking facilities onboard are not considered kosher.